Google Tag Manager

 The Class Status filter can be used to search for only Open classes or all class offerings (including closed classes, full classes, and classes that have formed a wait list).

-Search for modality course
+Search for a course by modality

 Cal Poly offers six different modalities of instruction: